Parent-to-parent: Advice for Parents of Middle School Students

 Now that my kids are grown and flown , I’ve spent some time reflecting on what went right, what went wrong, and what things I wish I had pushed a little harder for beginning with their middle school years.

-Don’t get me wrong, I am not at disappointed with how my kids turned out, but I did learn some lessons along the way.
+Don’t get me wrong.
+I am not disappointed with how my kids turned out.
+But I did learn some lessons along the way.
 If I can help other parents of middle school students (and their tweens and teens) avoid the same hiccups, then I’m happy to help.

 Middle School Lessons for Parents

 You know how excited kids get when they get their course list and find out who their teachers and classmates will be?
 Well, I admit, I was just as excited as they were.
 I was hoping my kids would be in classes with some of their friends and, of course, be open to making new friends.

-I was hoping they get great teachers and the transition from elementary school to middle school would be smooth.
+I was hoping they would get great teachers and the transition from elementary school to middle school would be smooth.
 We all hope for that, right?
 I mean, what could go wrong in middle school?

 Well, for starters, your student gets:

-- The right class but the wrong teacher (your kid got the teacher with the reputation as the worst teacher in the school)
+- The right class but the wrong teacher (your kid got the teacher with the “worst teacher” reputation)

-- The right teacher but at the wrong time of day (ex: foreign language first thing in the morning may not the best fit for your student)
+- The right teacher but at the wrong time of day (foreign language first thing in the morning may not be the best time)

-- The wrong class (the elective or even regular subject your student wanted is filled and has to be taken next semester)
+- The wrong class period (an elective or even regular subject is filled and has to be taken next semester)

-Or, do you get involved and try to work within the system to change what you can in order to make the school year, and perhaps family life, flow better?
+Or, do you get involved and try to work change what you can in order to make the school year, and perhaps family life, flow better?

-These are tough decisions and, unfortunately, what you don’t know in middle school is how the three things listed above can not only impact course selection in high school but also impact your teen’s options when applying to colleges.
+These are tough decisions.
+Unfortunately, what you don’t know in middle school is how these three things can not only impact high school course selection, but also your teen’s options when applying to colleges.

 Here’s my advice: